Why Do Doctors Close Their Eyes to Medical Injuries?

 In medicine, I feel there are two major forms of cognitive dissonance that affect doctors.
 The investment they have made to become physicians and the unwillingness to believe they could have harmed a patient.

 Becoming a doctor takes a lot of work, and many people devote 15 years of their life to get there at the expense of many of the normal things individuals would experience (as they simply must study all day long).
 This creates a scenario for many of them where they have nothing to base their identity or sense of self-worth from besides the identity of being a doctor (and is why medical students commonly become distraught after receiving average grades on examinations).
-This is further reinforced by the continual societal messages saying doctors represent the pinnacle of society, which is what allows many to justify their time commitment to becoming a doctor and the various forms of entitlement they feel once they become doctor.
+This is further reinforced by the continual societal messages saying doctors represent the pinnacle of society, which is what allows many to justify their time commitment to becoming a doctor and the various forms of entitlement they hold once they become doctor.

 Many of the best doctors I have come across are people of faith, and I account for this by their spiritual system being their reason for existing rather than their identity as a physician.
 Because they are less invested in their identity as a doctor, they are more willing to see data that challenges their sanctity as a physician.
-Similarly, most of the doctors who have spoken out against the vaccine are practicing Christians who have said their devotion to God is more important to them than the repercussions of speaking out against the vaccine.
+Similarly, most of the doctors who have spoken out against the vaccine are practicing Christians who have said not violating their devotion to God is more important than the repercussions of speaking out against the vaccine.

 Many methods of exploiting cognitive dissonance propaganda are based on the sunk cost fallacy, which can be summarized as: “If people have invested a lot into something, they will hesitate to stop investing into it once it becomes objectively clear it is a bad investment.”
-Sunk cost for example is a common reason people stay in bad relationships, and one of the reasons I believe have been successful in life has arisen from my willingness to cut off bad investments I really wanted to succeed and had invested a great deal into.
+Sunk cost for example is a common reason people stay in bad relationships, and one of the reasons I believe have been successful in life has arisen from my willingness to cut off bad investments I really wanted to succeed and had already invested a great deal into.

 Here, I will define hazing as an unpleasant initiation ritual someone most go through to join a group.
 Many groups throughout history have hazed their applicants for the purpose of exploiting cognitive dissonance through the sunk cost fallacy.